Surgery for lung cancer

 Testing lymph nodes

 Lymph nodes near the cancer will be removed during surgery.
 They will be checked for cancer cells.
-Knowing if the cancer has spread to the lymph nodes also helps your doctors decide if you need any other treatment.
+Knowing if the cancer has spread to the lymph nodes helps your doctors decide if you need any other treatment.

 After surgery